jkone27/Fable/src/fcs-fable/src/Compiler/Driver/GraphChecking/Docs.md

 Let's look at point `6.` in more detail.

-### The impact of reducing the dependency graph on type-checking parallelisation and wall-clock time.
+### The impact of reducing the dependency graph on type-checking parallelisation and wall-clock time

 Let us make a few definitions and simplifications:

 1. Time it takes to type-check file f = `T(f)`
 2. Time it takes to type-check files f1...fn in parallel = `T(f1+...fn)`
 3. Time it takes to type-check a file f and all its dependencies = `D(f)`